SimonAlling/userscript-proxy/README.md

 ## Security

-**UP can (and must be able to) read all HTTP(S) traffic** sent to and from the device in question, so the only reasonably secure way to use it is to run it on a server controlled by oneself.
+**UP can (and must be able to) read and modify all HTTP(S) traffic** sent to and from the device in question, so the only reasonably secure way to use it is to run it on a server controlled by oneself.

 Exceptions can be specified by adding ignore rules to `ignore.txt`.
-(This is even necessary for apps like Facebook Messenger and App Store, which refuse to connect through a MITM proxy.) **Traffic from/to hosts matched by such rules is not decrypted and cannot be read by mitmproxy or Userscript Proxy.**
+(This is even necessary for apps like Facebook Messenger and App Store, which refuse to connect through a MITM proxy.) **Traffic to and from hosts matched by such rules _cannot_ be read or modified by mitmproxy or Userscript Proxy.**

 ## Data usage